Zerde

-Zerde is a traditional Persian, Iraqi, Turkish, dessert.
+Zerde is a traditional Iraqi, Mesopotamian dessert.
 The original rice pudding, infused with a generous amount of saffron giving it a vibrant yellow hue and a delicate floral flavour.
-This is a festive dish popular at weddings, births, and during holy festivities such as the first Sunday of the month of Sha'aban celebrating the birth of the prophet Zakariyya, and the first ten days of the sacred month of Muharram.
+This is a festive dish popular at weddings, births, and during holy festivities such as the first Sunday of the month of Sha'aban celebrating the birth of the prophet Zechariah, and the first ten days of the sacred month of Muharram.